SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 .. write-me:: Need to get the TR below answered to write more about this.

-The top level scope of a Swift source file consists of a series of statements.
+The :newTerm:`module scope` defines the top-level (global) scope of a Swift source file.
+It consists of a series of statements, which include declarations, expressions, and other kinds of statements.

 ..
 TODO: Need to add more to this section.